 BA, MA, PhD (Toronto); teaches Shakespeare and early modern literature and has published articles on Renaissance literature and contemporary popular culture.
-He is the author of A Mirror for Magistrates and the de casibus Tradition and co-editor of the essay collections Part Two: Reflections on the Sequel and, most recently, Soldier Talk: Oral Narratives of the Vietnam War.
-He is a past president of the Pacific Northwest Renaissance Society, and winner of the SFU Excellence in Teaching Award for 2004.
-He is currently the Associate Dean of the Faculty of Arts and Social Sciences.
+He is the author of A Mirror for Magistrates and the de casibus Tradition and co-editor of the essay collections Part Two: Reflections on the Sequel, Soldier Talk: Oral Narratives of the Vietnam War, and From Text to Txting: New Media in the Classroom.
+He is a past president of the Pacific Northwest Renaissance Society, former Associate Dean of he Faculty of Arts and Social Sciences, and winner of the SFU Excellence in Teaching Award for 2004.
+He will be on leave until Sept.
+2014.

 BA, MA (Carleton), PhD (York); specializes in contemporary fiction, (especially Canadian, Caribbean, and Black Atlantic), as well as interdisciplinary theories of postcoloniality, diaspora and ‘race.’
 He has published scholarly articles and reviews in the Essays on Canadian Writing, The Canadian Association of American Studies, The Journal of Commonwealth and Postcolonial Literatures, Canadian Literature, The Journal of West Indian Literature, Postcolonial Text, Topia, New Dawn, and Callaloo.
 He is a co-founder of Commodore Books, the co-editor of a special issue of the Canadian Association of American Studies, and the co-editor of a forthcoming special issue of West Coast Line.
 His novel entitled Soucouyant was published by Arsenal Pulp Press in 2007, and was longlisted for the Scotiabank Giller Prize, shortlisted for the Governor General’s Award, and shortlisted for the Commonwealth Best First Novel Prize.
 His creative and critical writings are featured in a special section of the 30.3 (Summer 2007) 30th anniversary issue of Callaloo, the international journal of African diaspora arts and letters; and his second novel, entitled Brother, is forthcoming from McClleland and Stewart.

 BA (Connecticut College), MA (Pennsylvania), PhD (Maryland); David’s research interests include the Pearl / Gawain Poet, Middle English alliterative poetry, Chaucer and fifteenth-century Chaucerians, medieval vernacularity, and the impact of the medieval plague pandemic on English artistic production.
 His first book, The Wheel of Language: Representing Speech in Middle English Poetry, 1377-1422 (Syracuse UP, 2012) posits the representation of the spoken word within later medieval English poetry as a powerful and efficacious act, one through which writers both critiqued and created the social, political, and religious realities of their age.
-His articles and reviews have appeared in The Journal of English and Germanic Philology, The Chaucer Review, Exemplaria, and Speculum; and a new article on pestilence and the Pearl-poet is forthcoming in Studies in the Age of Chaucer.
+His articles and reviews have appeared in The Journal of English and Germanic Philology, The Chaucer Review, Exemplaria, Speculum, and Studies in the Age of Chaucer.

 BA (Victoria), PhD (Simon Fraser); contemporary poetry and poetics, creative writing, American literature, modernism, and anarchism and culture; books include Mine (2001), Through Words of Others: Susan Howe and Anarcho-Scholasticism (2006), Phyllis Webb and the Common Good: Poetry/Anarchy/Abstraction (2007), and several parts of the on-going Barricades Project, which includes the books Anarchive (2005) and The Commons (2008).
 He also edits the on-line journal The Poetic Front.

-Peter A. Cramer (MA and PhD Carnegie Mellon University) is interested in the ways that speakers and writers represent the kinds of situations, events, and participants that have been central to the rhetorical tradition and to the study of argument.
-Keywords: Rhetoric, Argumentation, Discourse Analysis.
+Peter Cramer (MA and PhD Rhetoric Carnegie Mellon University) is interested in the ways that writing and reading and speaking and listening contribute to our experience of situations and events, especially those associated with the rhetorical tradition and the study of argument.

 BA (Saskatchewan, MA, PhD (Berkeley); author of Acts of Union: Scotland and the Negotiation of the British Nation (Stanford UP, 1998) and Music, Postcolonialism and Gender: The Construction of Irish Identity, 1724-1874 (Notre Dame UP, 2005) as well as co-editor (with Ian Duncan and Janet Sorensen) of Scotland and the Borders of Romanticism (Cambridge: Cambridge UP, 2004).
 She is currently working on two book projects: a collection of essays on "Robert Burns in Transatlantic Context" (co-edited with Sharon Alker and Holly Faith Nelson) and a monograph, Transnational Articulations: Print Culture and the Imagining of Global Communities in Britain and Ireland, 1690-1820.
 She is a co-founder of the Department of English's MA with Specialization in Print Culture and is currently serving as Director of Simon Fraser University's Scottish Studies Centre.